 However, NTSC has an advantage in displaying high-speed footage more smoothly, as PAL can sometimes appear to flicker.
 Ultimately, the choice between formats is personal.
 If you want to watch a PAL video on an NTSC TV or vice versa, you'll need to convert the format to avoid picture distortion.

-Why do Readers Need to Convert NTSC to PAL or Vice Versa?
+How to Convert NTSC to PAL or Vice Versa?

+When should you convert PAL to NTSC or NTSC to PAL?
 If you live in a country that uses NTSC, but you have a PAL DVD player or vice versa, you will need to convert the video format in order to watch it.
 Otherwise, the picture will be distorted.

-DVDFab DVD Ripper
+Best DVD Converter Software: DVDFab DVD Ripper

-DVDFab DVD Ripper is the DVD ripping software to convert DVDs to 1000+ video or audio format.
+DVDFab DVD Ripper can convert DVDs to 1000+ video or audio format.
 It supports both NTSC and PAL DVD formats as input, so you won't have to worry about format compatibility issues when ripping and converting your discs for playback.
 You can also easily compress video size but preserve quality for any mobile device.
 It supports various output formats and provides optimal profiles for different devices, so you can always get the best quality video with the smallest file size.
 It also enables you to convert new-released movies with encryption.
 Also, you can customize the settings to suit your specific needs and to get the best quality video.
 Its built-in video editor allows you to edit your movies as your own will.

 Key Features